CDE90/litics/README.md

 -   Update colour scheme for navbar
 -   Add basic index page
     -   Basic hero section with title, description, get started button and image

+18/10/2023

+-   Add skeleton for getting started page
+    -   Tabs at top
+    -   Buttons for navigating between tabs
+-   Update green buttons to be blue